 Treloar Shield FAQ

-The Treloar shield is a series of organised Track and Field competitions held in the greater Sydney area between October- December.
+The Treloar Shield is a series of organised Track and Field competitions held in the greater Sydney area between October- December.
 The emphasis is on fun and enjoyment while participating in our sport.
-Sure, you will get to share the venue with a few Olympians from time to time, but the event is pitched at all athletes (including Para athletes) of all abilities and standards, aged 10-80+.
+Sure, you will get to share the venue with a few Olympians from time to time, but the event is pitched at all athletes (including Para athletes) of all abilities and standards, aged 9-80+.

 A point score also operates so get your club mates out and about!